-Why we’re using it
+Why teams use it

-We’re introducing iorad to make it easier to:
+Introducing iorad can make it easier to:

 - Document repeatable software processes